Lisa's Belly: Critical response

 Wendy Sage has been very well received by fans of The Simpsons.

 Tony Sokol of Den of Geek gave the episode 4 out of 5 stars, stating "'Lisa's Belly' works because her healing and acceptance comes from the most unlikely of places.
 Homer, Patty and Selma are what they are and don't care how other people see them.
 This is valuable and the message is much more effective coming from them.
 This is a very sweet, and mature episode.
 It is just such a shame what happens to the Powerpuff Girls."
 Regarding the character of Wendy Sage, he wrote "The hypnotherapist, Dr. Wendy Sage, voiced by Renee Ridgeley, actually provides the strongest non-verbal message.
 She is obviously a breast cancer survivor who has taken control of how she defines herself, proudly uni-boob, which is subliminally as effective as her spinny thing.
 The hypnosis session itself breaks the walls between Lisa and Marge, but this time it’s their attitude which could use adjustment, having nothing to do with body issues.
-Lisa thinks hypnosis is a little “woo-woo,” scientifically, and the word which has been lodged so uncomfortably in Sage’s subconscious is “quack.”
+Lisa thinks hypnosis is a little “woo-woo,” scientifically, and the word which has been lodged so uncomfortably in Sage's subconscious is “quack.”
 This has two meanings as well.
-It is the word skeptics use to describe the wacky world of mental health professionals, but it’s also the thing hypnotists are supposed to make their clients do after the most clichéd sessions.
+It is the word skeptics use to describe the wacky world of mental health professionals, but it's also the thing hypnotists are supposed to make their clients do after the most clichéd sessions.
 This makes her as universal a victim of bad words as any major character."

-Marcus Gibson of Bubbleblabber gave the episode a 8 out of 10, stating "Overall, 'Lisa's Belly' continues the show's strength in delivering humorous yet relatable stories that deal with current issues.
+Marcus Gibson of Bubbleblabber gave the episode an 8 out of 10, stating "Overall, 'Lisa's Belly' continues the show's strength in delivering humorous yet relatable stories that deal with current issues.
 This is another episode that provided a healthy balance between comedy and drama in terms of representing real-life problems and mental health.
 No amount of harmful words can stop this season from chugging along smoothly."